-Our internship program at Children’s Trauma Healing Center is an exciting opportunity for graduate-level counseling students to gain hands-on experience in trauma-informed, play therapy-focused care for children, adolescents, and families.
+Our internship program at Children’s Trauma Healing Center is an exciting opportunity for graduate-level counseling and social work students to gain hands-on experience in trauma and attachment-informed, experiential therapy for children, adolescents, and families.
 We are dedicated to fostering a learning environment that promotes growth, professional development, and meaningful impact.

 Program Benefits